omares/nix-homelab/readme.md

 - Based on standard nixpkgs image
 - Configured according to [Proxmox ARM port specifications](https://github.com/jiangcuo/Proxmox-Port/wiki/Qemu-VM)
 - Suitable for ARM-based Proxmox installations

-#### proxmox-builder
-Specialized template for Nix remote builders.

-- Based on proxmox-x86-optimized
-- Includes builder-specific configurations
-- Includes remote builder role configuration
-- Supports building ARM packages, but it is very slow.
-Helpful for getting started with ARM systems until a host-specific ARM builder can be booted.

 ### Building and deployment
 Templates can be built using the standard Nix commands: